Brunswick Zebras Football Club: Return to state league and second national league stint (1989–1996)

 With two non-competitive seasons in the national league, the senior team commenced 1989 in the state league where they would finish second, and would repeat this feat in 1990.
-After its last first place finish at the highest state level in 1977, the club would break its twenty one year gap, finishing ahead of second-placed and fellow Italian backed club Bulleen by ten goals after being equal on thirty-eight points.
+After enter the reform Victorian Premier League in 1991, its end first place finish at the highest state level in 1977, the club would break its twenty one year gap, finishing ahead of second-placed and fellow Italian backed club Bulleen by ten goals after being equal on thirty-eight points.
 Another competitive season in 1993 saw Brunswick be re-admitted to the national league for the 1993–94 season, changing its name to 'Brunswick Pumas' in accordance with federation's ruling of removing ethnicism from club names.

 The return to the national wouldn't be as successful as the clubs first stint, with the pumas finishing second last.
 The season after, the club would change its name again for the fourth time in its history to 'Melbourne Zebras' in an attempt to gain a larger support base around Melbourne.
 On the field, the squad's performances slightly improved in finishing third last.
 However, with a stronger fan base not developing fast enough for the federations liking, and in a greater attempt to remove ethnicism from the sport as a whole, the federation decided to remove the Zebras and Heidelberg United from the 1995–96 season at late notice.
 Outraged, both clubs obtained court injunctions to prevent the league season going ahead.
 Eventually, the injunction was lifted in the Federal Court of Australia to allow the league to start, albeit several weeks late.